 Starting with Ray 0.4.0 if you’re using AWS you can use the automated setup commands.

 Deploying Ray on a cluster requires a bit of manual work.
 The instructions here illustrate how to use parallel ssh commands to simplify the process of running commands and scripts on many machines simultaneously.

 Booting up a cluster on EC2¶

-Create an EC2 instance running Ray following instructions for installation on Ubuntu.
+Create an EC2 instance running Ray following the installation instructions.

 - Add any packages that you may need for running your application.

 - Install the pssh package:

 Create an AMI with Ray installed and with whatever code and libraries you want on the cluster.

 Use the EC2 console to launch additional instances using the AMI you created.

 Configure the instance security groups so that they machines can all communicate with one another.